-The Indenture provides that no additional Senior Lien Bonds may be issued (other than for purposes of refunding) by the NMFA unless (i) the State Revenues in any twelve consecutive calendar months out of the eighteen calendar months immediately preceding the date of issuance of such Senior Lien Bonds were at least 300% of the maximum combined Debt Service Requirements coming due in any subsequent Fiscal Year on (a) then Outstanding Closed Lien Obligations, (b) then Outstanding Senior Lien Bonds and (c) the Senior Lien Bonds proposed to be issued, and (ii) the Pledged Revenues in any twelve consecutive calendar months out of the eighteen calendar months immediately preceding the date of issuance of such Senior Lien Bonds were at least 350% of the maximum combined Debt Service Requirements coming due in any subsequent fiscal year on (x) then Outstanding Closed Lien Obligations, (y) then Outstanding Senior Lien Bonds and (z) the Senior Lien Bonds proposed to be issued.
-See "EXTRACTS OF CERTAIN PROVISIONS OF THE INDENTURE-Additional Obligations Payable from Pledged Revenues-Limitations Upon Issuance of Senior Lien Bonds" in Appendix C. The Commission may not issue any additional obligations payable from and secured by a lien on the Pledged Revenues on a parity with Senior Lien Bonds unless it receives future statutory authorization to do so, and has resolved that, in the event of such future statutory authorization, it will issue such additional obligations subject to the satisfaction of the same conditions that apply to the issuance of additional Senior Lien Bonds by the NMFA.
+The Indenture provides that no additional Senior Lien Bonds may be issued (other than for purposes of refunding) by the NMFA unless (i) the State Revenues in any twelve consecutive calendar months out of the eighteen calendar months immediately preceding the date of issuance of such Senior Lien Bonds were at least 300% of the maximum combined Debt Service Requirements coming due in any subsequent Fiscal Year on (a) then Outstanding Closed Lien Obligations, (b) then Outstanding Senior Lien Bonds and (c) the Senior Lien Bonds proposed to be issued, and (ii) the Pledged Revenues in any twelve consecutive calendar months and out of the eighteen month immediately preceding the date of issuance of such Senior Lien Bonds were at least 350% of the maximum combined Debt Service Requirements coming due in any subsequent fiscal year on (x) then Outstanding Closed Lien Obligations, (y) then Outstanding Senior Lien Bonds and (z) the Senior Lien Bonds proposed to be issued.
+See "EXTRACTS OF CERTAIN PROVISIONS OF THE INDENTURE-Additional Obligations Payable from Pledged Revenues-Limitations Upon Issuance of Senior Lien Bonds" in Appendix C. The Commission may not issue any additional obligations payable from and secured by a lien on the Pledged Revenues on a parity with the Senior Lien Bonds unless it receives future statutory authorization to do so, in which event it may issue such additional obligations subject to the satisfaction of the same conditions that apply to the issuance of additional Senior Lien Bonds by the NMFA.